 Physicians in the Gastrointestinal Cancers Program care for patients with gastric bile duct, gallbladder, liver, gastrointestinal, colon and rectal cancers.

-The Hepatobiliary Cancer Program, a part of Yale-New Haven Transplantation Center, offers an entire spectrum of therapies for liver cancer, also known as hepatobiliary carcinoma.
+The Hepatobiliary Cancer Program, a part of Yale-New Haven Transplantation Center, offers an entire spectrum of therapies for liver cancer such as hepatocellular carcinoma and cholangiocarcinoma.
 The program brings a group of specialists together - including hepatobiliary and transplant surgeons, hepatologists, diagnostic and interventional radiologists, pathologists, medical oncologists and nurses - to reach a consensus on the best treatment for each patient.
 After treatment, the patient receives care to manage the underlying liver disease, preserve liver function and survey for possible recurrence of the cancer.